The END: Estimation Network Design for games under partial-decision information: Estimate network

-From an algorithm design perspective, the graphs $\g{C}$ and $\g{I}$ shall be considered fixed a priori and part of the problem formulation; in contrast, the graphs $\g{E}$ and $\{\gD{p} \}_{\p}$ are design choices.
-Informally speaking, the goal is to design the graphs $\g{E}$ and $\{\gD{p} \}_{\p}$ so that it is possible to \emph{distributedly} and (possibly) \emph{efficiently} solve a given decision problem.
-In mathematical terms, this objective translates to imposing extra structure on the estimate and \design{} graphs.
+From an algorithm deployment perspective, the the graphs $\g{C}$ and $\g{I}$ shall be considered fixed a priori.
+In contrast, the graphs $\g{E}$ and $\{\gD{p} \}_{\p}$ are a design choice, which determines how the estimates of certain variables are actually exchanged during the execution of a distributed algorithm.
+Informally speaking, one wishes to design the graphs $\g{E}$ and $\{\gD{p} \}_{\p}$ so that it is possible to \emph{distributedly} and \emph{efficiently} solve a given decision problem.
+Mathematically, this translates to imposing extra structure on the estimate and \design{} graphs.

 \begin{pb} Given the communication graph $\g{C}$ and the interference graph $\g{I}$, design the estimate graph $\g{E}$ and the design graphs $\{\gD{p} \}_{\p}$ such that:\nopagebreak \begin{thmlist} \item $\g{I}\subseteq\g{E}$; \item $\gD{p}\subseteq \g{C}$, for all $\p$; \item ``additional requirements'' on $\g{E}$, $\{\gD{p} \}_{\p}$ are met. ~ $\square$ \end{thmlist} \end{pb}